Present Continuous

 Frequent Actions

-We use the present continuous tense with adverbs such as 'always', 'forever', 'all the time' and 'constantly' to emphasize a continuing series of repeated actions that happen regularly on a repeating basis.
-This usage highlights the ongoing nature of the actions.
+We can use the present continuous tense with adverbs of frequency such as 'always', 'all the time' and 'constantly' to emphasize a continuing series of repeated actions that happen regularly.
+This usage usually expresses annoyance at the repetition of the action.
 For example:

 They are always arguing.

-Here, we are referring to an action that keeps on happening all the time.
+Here, we are referring to an action that keeps happening all the time.

 You're constantly complaining about your mother-in-law!